warpyu/TechnicalCommunityContent/Cloud Computing/Azure Service Fabric/Session 2 - Hands On/readme.md

      _Creating an ASP.NET Core Web app_

 1. Go to Solution Explorer and confirm that the solution is structured like the one below.
 The solution should contain two projects named **InventoryService** and **ServiceFabricLab**.
-Service Fabric solutions consist of one or more Service Fabric Service projects, as well as a Service Fabric Application project.
+Service Fabric solutions consist of one or more Service Fabric service projects, as well as a Service Fabric application project.

     ![Viewing the solution in Solution Explorer](Images/start-solutionexplorer.png)

      _Viewing the solution in Solution Explorer_

-	**ServiceFabricLab** is the Service Fabric Application project.
+	**ServiceFabricLab** is the Service Fabric application project.
 This project does not contain any code, but instead contains links to the services that are included in your Service Fabric application and information describing how the application will be packaged and deployed.

-	One of the more important elements contained in the Service Fabric Application project is the *application manifest* file.
+One of the more important elements of this project is the *application manifest*.
 This file is named **ApplicationManifest.xml** and is located in the "ApplicationPackageRoot" folder.
 The application manifest is an XML file that describes your configuration to Service Fabric.

-	**InventoryService** is a Stateless Service Fabric Service project.
-If you examine the project properties for this project, you will see it is actually a .NET Core Console Application.
-This is a self-hosted Web application (one that does not rely on IIS as an external HTTP Server), which hosts the *WebListener* server within the processes managed by the Service Fabric runtime.
+	**InventoryService** is a stateless Service Fabric service project.
+If you examine the project properties, you will see that it is actually a .NET Core Console Application.
+This is a self-hosted Web application (one that does not rely on an external HTTP Server), which hosts the *WebListener* server within the processes managed by the Service Fabric runtime.
 Additional information about *WebListener* can be found [here](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/servers/weblistener).

 1. Open **Program.cs** in the **InventoryService** project.
-This file contains the following code, which registers the Inventory Service with the Service Fabric runtime.
+This file contains the following code, which registers the inventory service with the Service Fabric runtime.
 The `InventoryService` class is an instance of the `StatelessService` class defined in the Service Fabric SDK:

 	```c#
 	ServiceRuntime.RegisterServiceAsync("InventoryServiceType",